JonahKoellner/docker_shorts/README.md

 ## Container
 This script will add an alias "debian" with which you can create yourself a Container wherever you want.
 The container has "valgrind", "make", "cmake", "g++" preinstalled.
-It also mounts the volume where you currently are so you can edit your files outside of the Container.
+It also mounts the $PWD (where you currently are) so you can edit your files outside of the Container.

 To get to your mounted directory:
 ```bash
 root@pc:$ cd code
 ```

-(The mounting has some quirks right now, so it might be that you start at your home directory.)

 ## Setup
 1. Go into the cloned Directory